tuq69550/lab2-kubernetes/README.md

 ### 17 – Multiple Service Requests
 ![Multiple Curl](screenshots/17-curl-multiple-request.png)
-This screenshot shows multiple successful requests sent through the service, confirming stable routing.
+This screenshot shows multiple requests sent through the service, confirming it's stable.

 ---

 ### 18 – Resource Deletion
 ![Delete Resources](screenshots/18-delete.png)
-This screenshot documents the deletion of Kubernetes resources such as pods and services as part of cleanup.
+This screenshot verifies the deletion of pods and services as part of the cleanup.

 ---